ckknight/mob-programming-presentation/README.md

-Presentation on how to use TDD with Angular.js
+Presentation on how a mob programming experiment went